cdemy/snackautomat_2502/review.md

 - Updated Snack model to include JSON serialization methods.
 - Removed updated Snack model JSON serialization methods and added a TODO :P.
 - Updated project structure to enhance scalability and maintainability.
+- 100% fail rate in tests, need to fix this!